Modern Lace Pullover

 See the video for detailed instructions.
 Fold garment RS facing lining up bands.
 Use removable stitch markers to mark sleeve openings.
 Measure from shoulder 7 (7.5, 8, 8.5, 9, 9.5, 10, 10.5)” Pm.
 With yarn needle and yarn, start at the band and whip stitch sides together.
 Finish seaming at the marker.
 Weave in ends.
 Steam seams to finish.

-If you loved this pattern, you might also love these cardigan patterns!
+If you enjoyed this pattern, you may also like these patterns:

 You’ve got questions, we’ve got a community!